lauravikanis/netlifyCMS-test/src/pages/index.md

 description: From Print Media Designer to Web Developer.
 Why?
 Because the future is digital and getting faster all the time.
 Without the leap into the digital realm, we will stand still - progress instead of stagnation.
 For me, things no longer "just" have to look good, but also have to function flawlessly.
 Still far from finished with the journey into the future, I now know how to use technology to make my digital dreams come true.
 intro:
   blurbs:
-    - image: /img/coffee.png
+    - image: /img/undraw_proud_coder_7ain.png
       text: >
         For 3 Months starting in October 2020 I participated in a web developer bootcamp with neue fische.
 I am now hoping to find a place i can deepen my newly  acquired skills continue to work on my coding skills and add some more languages to my skills.
-    - image: /img/coffee-gear.png
+    - image: /img/undraw_add_color_19gv.png
       text: >
         I am a trained media designer and have been around in the industry for eight years.
 Before i started working full time as a graphic designer I trained as a "Mediengestalter for three years.
 In my spare time, i design posters for a local theatre and manage their social media accounts.
-    - image: /img/tutorials.png
+    - image: /img/undraw_listening_1u79.png
       text: >
-        I love accumulating new knowledge and learning new things.
-Currently, I am teaching myself how to code.
-My current goal is to learn how to develop beautiful websites and code them by myself.
-My curriculum includes the following languages: HTML, CSS and Javascript..
+        I have always been interested in music.
+Whether it's a classical symphony or a modern production - I refuse almost nothing.
+I can't compose and write myself (yet).
+But it gives me a lot of pleasure to create playlists for every occasion and I can talk for hours about the latest discoveries.
+Here you can find my Spotify profile.
+Apart from creating digital playlists, I collect vinyl, i.e. records, and I'm a real concert junkie.

-    - image: /img/meeting-space.png
+    - image: /img/undraw_flowers_vx06.png
       text: >
         Apart from working a lot on my computer, I love nature.
 In my spare time, I like to collect houseplants and propagate the ones I already